rgiesel/public-api-requests/README.md

 employee with their photograph and basic information.<br>

 When an employee's card is clicked, a modal window is displayed with a larger photo and more detailed employee information.
-From here, the user can click then "prev" and "next" buttons to navigate to the previous and next employees without having to close the modal window.<br>
+From here, the user can click the "prev" and "next" buttons to navigate to the previous and next employees without having to close the modal window.<br>